galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 # K-Nearest Neighbor (KNN)

 At the second step, we will use k-nearest neighbor classifier.
 In the [k-nearst neighbor](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) classifier, a sample is classified by a majority vote of its neighbors.
 The sample is assigned to the class which is most common among it's k nearest neighbors.  k is a positive integer and typically it is small.
 For example, if k = 1, then the sample is simply assigned to the class of that single nearest neighbor.
 Surprisingly, when the number of data points is large, this classifieris not that bad.
 Choosing the best value of k is very important.
 If k is too small, the classifier will be sensitive to noise points and If k is too large, neighborhood may include points from other classes and cause errors.
-To select the k that’s right for your data, we recoomend that run the KNN algorithm several times with different values of k and choose the k that reduces the number of errors.
-We encounter while maintaining the algorithm’s ability to accurately make predictions when it’s given data it hasn’t seen before.
+To select the k that is right for your data, we recoomend that run the KNN algorithm several times with different values of k and choose the k that reduces the number of errors.

 > ### {% icon question %} Question
 >